 The work started with a human-centered design workshop led by Imagine/Deliver, a local strategy group focused on integrating equity into strategy.
 Over 130 staff participated and the results were compiled into a comprehensive report that the team used throughout the planning process.
 From there, an incredible team of volunteers who work in the strategy department at Target led us through a year-long planning process throughout 2020.
 The group brought creativity and an amazing ability to read between the lines and dive right into the core of our intentions and goals.

-We have a three-year strategy!
+We have a three-year strategy (see below!)!
 The plan includes a “north star” goal, to keep us thinking about the big picture as we continue to develop our on-the-ground and day-to-day strategy, and a three-year goal that we will use to drive our annual work plans.
-We divided up the “how we will accomplish our goal” into four separate pillars: Intentional Growth, Advocacy, Equity and Inclusion, and Infrastructure Building.
+We divided up the “how we will accomplish our goal” into four separate pillars: Intentional Growth, Advocacy, Equity and Inclusion, and Infrastructure.

-Stay tuned!
-We will be posting our new strategic plan for all to see in the next month.
-We are excited to share it with you and invite you to dream with us as we envision our future potential.
+We are so excited for you to see our plan and we invite you to dream with us as we envision our future potential.